We are so excited that SPIN OUT Festival is returning this summer for more performances around our wonderful town.

 SPIN OUT is our annual season of open-air performances from the most exciting performers of theatre, circus, music, and dance.
 All of the shows are completely free to the public, offering both residents and visitors the chance to engage with and enjoy thrilling innovative outdoor performances.

-The Grimm Sisters will be on at 11:30pm and 1pm on Saturday 16 July, at Pavilion Promenade.
+Frock will be on at 12:30pm and 2pm on Saturday 10 September, at Pavilion Promenade.

 How are you feeling about the upcoming performance at Worthing’s Spin Out Festival?